CodingForProduct/metro_reward/README.md

 ## Bug Report/ Fixes

-- To file or report a bug, please open a [separate issue](https://github.com/CodingForProduct/metro_reward/issues/new) or make a pull request.
+- To file or report a bug, please [open an issue](https://github.com/CodingForProduct/metro_reward/issues/new) or make a pull request.